chipsalliance/caliptra-rtl/README.md

 ## **Scripts Description** ##

-`Makefile`: Makefile to generate SRAM initialization files from test firmware<BR>
+`Makefile`: Makefile to generate SRAM initialization files from test firmware and to run Verilator simulation<BR>
-`run_test_makefile`: Wrapper used in Microsoft internal build flow to invoke Makefile<BR>
+`run_test_makefile`: Wrapper used in Microsoft internal build flow to invoke Makefile for mem init file generation<BR>
 `reg_gen.py`: Used to compile/export RDL files to register source code<BR>
 `reg_gen.sh`: Wrapper used to call `reg_gen.py` for all IP cores in Caliptra<BR>
 `reg_doc_gen.py`: Used to compile/export top-level RDL address map to register source code, defining complete Caliptra address space, and produces HTML documentation<BR>
 `reg_doc_gen.sh`: Wrapper to invoke `reg_doc_gen.py`<BR>
+`rdl_post_process.py`: Post-processing functionality to make RDL generated SystemVerilog files compatible with lint/Verilator requirements<BR>
+`run_verilator_l0_regression.py`: Wrapper to run the L0 smoke test regression suite using the Makefile flow in Verilator<BR>
 `integration_vector_gen.py`: Generates test vectors for crypto core tests<BR>
 `swerv_build_command.sh`: Shell script used to generate the SweRV-EL2 repository present in `src/riscv_core/swerv_el2`<BR>

 ## **Simulation Flow** ##
-Steps:
+VCS Steps:
 1. Setup tools, add to PATH (ensure riscv64-unknown-elf-gcc is also available)
 1. Define all environment variables above
-    - For the initial test run after downloading repository, `hello_world_iccm` is recommended for TESTNAME
+    - For the initial test run after downloading repository, `iccm_lock` is recommended for TESTNAME
 1. Create a run folder for build outputs (and cd to it)
 1. Invoke `${WORKSPACE}/Caliptra/tools/scripts/Makefile` with target 'program.hex' to produce SRAM initialization files from the firmware found in `src/integration/test_suites/${TESTNAME}`
     - E.g.: `make -f ${WORKSPACE}/Caliptra/tools/scripts/Makefile program.hex`
 1. Compile complete project using `src/integration/config/caliptra_top_tb.vf` as a compilation target in VCS.
 When running the `vcs` command to generate simv, users should ensure that `caliptra_top_tb` is explicitly specified as the top-level component in their command to ensure this is the sole "top" that gets simulated.
 1. Simulate project with `caliptra_top_tb` as the top target

+Verilator Steps:
+1. Setup tools, add to PATH (ensure Verilator, GCC, and riscv64-unknown-elf-gcc are available)
+1. Define all environment variables above
+    - For the initial test run after downloading repository, `iccm_lock` is recommended for TESTNAME
+1. Create a run folder for build outputs
+    - Recommended to place run folder under `${WORKSPACE}/scratch/$USER/verilator/<date>`
+1. Run Caliptra/tools/scripts/Makefile, which provides steps to run a top-level simulation in Verilator
+    - Example command:
+        `make -C <path/to/run/folder> -f ${WORKSPACE}/Caliptra/tools/scripts/Makefile TESTNAME=${TESTNAME} debug=1 verilator`
+    - NOTE: `debug=1` is optional; if provided, the verilator run will produce a .vcd file with waveform information
+    - NOTE: `TESTNAME=${TESTNAME}` is optional; if not provided, test defaults to `iccm_lock`
+    - NOTE: Users may wish to produce a run log by piping the make command to a tee command, e.g.:
+        `make ... <args> ... | tee <path/to/run/folder>/verilate.log`
+1. Users have the option to run the entire suite of smoke tests using the provided python script `run_verilator_l0_regression.py`
+    1. Ensure Python 3.9.2 is available by adding to the $PATH variable
+    1. Run the script with:
+        `python3 run_verilator_l0_regression.py`
+    1. NOTE: The script automatically creates run output folders at `${WORKSPACE}/scratch/$USER/verilator/<timestamp>/<testname>` for each test run
+    1. NOTE: The output folder is populated with a run log that reports the run results and pass/fail status

 ## **NOTES** ##